enochiankim/data-engineering-zoomcamp-2023_Final_Project/README.md

 ```bash
 prefect orion start
 ```
-- Make sure to register your GCS bucket and BigQuery credentials on top of that, the Docker Box too.
+- Make sure to register your Google Cloud Storage Bucket and BigQuery credentials on top of that, the Docker Box too.
 - Also make sure that the names of the block match within these files `etl_process.py` and the block section of the repo.
-- Next step, you will store the data in both the bucket and Big Query running the following in the command line:
+- Next step, you will store the data in both the both Google Cloud Storage Bucket and BigQuery running the following in the command line:
 ```bash
 cd flows/
 python etl_process.py